Replace existing files in a directory. If used with the /a option, this command adds new files to a directory instead of replacing existing files.

 |/?||Displays help at the command prompt.|

-- As replace adds or replaces files, the file names are displayed on the screen.
-After replace is finished, a summary line is displayed in one of the following formats:
+As this command adds or replaces files, the file names appear on the screen.
+After this command is done, a summary line is displayed in one of the following formats:

 nnn files added nnn files replaced no file added no file replaced

-- If you are using floppy disks and you need to switch disks during the replace operation, you can specify the /w command-line option so that replace will wait for you to switch the disks.
+If you're using floppy disks and you need to switch disks while running this command, you can specify the /w command-line option so that this command waits for you to switch the disks.

-- You cannot use replace to update hidden files or system files.
+You can't use this command to update hidden files or system files.

-You can use the ERRORLEVEL parameter on the if command line in a batch program to process exit codes that are returned by replace.
+You can use the ERRORLEVEL parameter on the if command line in a batch program to process exit codes that are returned by this command.

 replace a:\phones.cli c:\ /s